houdiniproject/houdini/docs/getting_started.md

 change to the JavaScript code you should see Webpack immediately rebuild the assets and perform a full page reload.

+It's worth noting that the in-process, the one-off `bin/webpack` and `bin/webpack-dev-server` builds all set `NODE_ENV=development` by default which skips some optimisation steps.
+The `bin/rake assets:precompile` task sets `NODE_ENV=production` by default.
+Any of these can be overridden as required by setting the `NODE_ENV` environment variable, for example:

+`NODE_ENV=development bin/rake assets:precompile`

+That's not something you'll need often, but can help when troubleshooting differences between development and production asset builds.

 ## Testing

 ---